kedartatwawadi/fcodec/Discussion.md

 ## Demosaicing
 There were some issues as discussed earlier.
 I am employing a hacky way right now to obtain the colored videos from the raw videos, as ffmpeg does not support an inbuilt demosaic filter.
 Currently using a matlab script to run image-by-image to convert the raw frames into colored ones.
 Also, need to adjust the gain factors by trial-and-error to get the color more realistic.
 This should afect the color to some extent, but the compression results, I think should not matter much.

-Some examples of the demosaiced frames are below:
+Some examples of the demosaiced frames are below.
+Clearly, there seems to be lot of saturation in the frames (which might be a result of low-quality demosaicing).
+Which can be improved.
+On another note, better cameras, more fine-tuned for autonomous driving with non-Bayer arrangement can be possibly used.

 1. Raw Frame
 ![raw frame](images/image34.png)